nodejs/package-maintenance/docs/drafts/PUBLISH-GUIDELINES.md

 On the `.npmignore` file:

 - using `.npmignore`, you could potentially publish any unintended files left in the directory.
-- [npm] will stop using `.gitnore` if this exist, so beware because you may forget to add some rules to `.npmignore` after you add them to `.gitignore`
+- [npm] will stop using `.gitnore` if this exists, so beware because you may forget to add some rules to `.npmignore` after you add them to `.gitignore`

 On the `files` field in `package.json`: